 None of this is meant to dissuade the use of wearables.
 The health benefits are numerous; however, when involved in a personal injury action, the data contained in them may be used for or against you in a court of law.

 About The Author: Danielle Bringard is a personal injury attorney practicing with the law firm of Allen & Allen at their office in Fredericksburg.
-Her practice is focused in the areas of car accidents, product liability, premises liability, and distracted driving accidents.
+Her practice is focused in the areas of car accidents, product liability, premises liability, and impaired driving accidents.

 Spela Kosir, Wearables Are on the Rise, Wearable Technologies, available at https://www.wearable-technologies.com/2015/08/wearables-are-on-the-rise/.